 Being in love can be complicated.
 But being in love in a romantic comedy?
-Despite the high stakes and silly trappings, the swoon-worthy arc of the meet-cute that leads to the obstacles of being together and concludes with the smoochy resolution is surprisingly simple.
-Which is why we're taking a closer look at the greatest romantic comedies ever made and summarizing them in one to three sometimes upsetting sentences.
+Despite the high stakes and silly trappings, the swoon-worthy arc is surprisingly simple.
+There's the meet-cute, which leads to the obstacles and then the smoochy resolution.
+It's not exactly complicated.
+Which is why we're taking a closer look at some of the greatest romantic comedies ever made and summarizing them in one to three sometimes upsetting sentences.
 Here's the frills-free version of what really happened.

 You've Got Mail

 A man destroys a woman's livelihood while flirting with her via AOL and hiding his identity.
 But he has a cool dog and buys her flowers on occasion.
 So.